arynamn/ITR2-Dividend-and-ESPP-Short-Term-Capital-Gain/README.md

    - `V11` → 31.2% Tax INR
    - `W11` → Delta tax
    - `T5` → Tax payable on such income under normal provisions in India (d) = Dividend * Average Tax (21.2% for me).
+   - ** Tax paid in India is different for different sites.
+Some use 31.2% exact.
+Some use Tax with Dividend - Tax without Dividend.
+Most of the sites consider effective tax rate.
+   - ** Make your own choice.

 ### Optional (For Personal Validation)
 If you want to validate values against all individual stock entries: